moyicat/moyicat.github.io/_posts/2016-08-02-graphq-videos.md

 | ![vh vs. %]({{ site.baseurl }}/assets/img/project-video-vh.png) |

 In addition, we wanted the text to size with the slide as well.
-The `%` in `font-size` attribute would be processed as a percentage of the inherited font size, not the parent `<div>` height, where `vw` and `vh` still base on the viewpoint size.
+The `%` in `font-size` attribute would be processed as a percentage of the inherited font size, not the parent `<div>` height, where `vw` and `vh` are still based on the viewpoint size.

 That’s why we wrote the slide layouts in `vw` and `vh` units moving forward.